DBCDK/serviceprovider/README.md

 ### Building / running it

+- `PORT=3000 node src/smaug/minismaug.js -f context.json` runs a minimal config-serving authorisation server (which ignores tokens).
-- `npm run dev` runs the application in dev-mode
+- `SMAUG=http://localhost:3000 npm run dev` runs the application in dev-mode.
+If you have access to another authorisation server, enter that instead of localhost:3000 (examples could be `http://platform-i01:3000` or `http://smaug.m.dbc.antistof.dk:3000`)

-By default it will run on port 8080 on localhost.
+By default the ServiceProvider will run on port 8080 on localhost.

-Optionally run `mdecrypt config.json.nc`, to decrypt the config for within DBCs network.
+Optionally run `mdecrypt context.json.nc`, to decrypt the config.

 # Environment Varibles
 The following environment variables can be used to override default settings in the application